fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 ![Opened QRL Ledger Nano S Wallet](/assets/wallet/web/ledger-nano-s/opened.png)

-> **Note** Ubuntu users may run into issues connecting to their ledger devices.
+> **NOTE** Ubuntu users may run into issues connecting to their ledger devices.
 Please reference [this article *Fix-connection-issues*](https://support.ledger.com/hc/en-us/articles/115005165269-Fix-connection-issues) from ledger explaining the issue and solution.
 {: .info}

 > **NOTE** Chrome Users, there is a bug with chrome that will not allow the ledger to work.
 Please use another application or download the [qrl wallet](https://theqrl.org)